 Teaching conditions:Offer periodicity: annual

 Languages of use: Spanish GalicianInteruniversity degree:

-That the students know how to apply the acquired knowledge and their problem-solving capacity in new or little-known environments within broader (or multidisciplinary) contexts related to their area of study
+Know how to apply the knowledge acquired and their ability to solve problems in new or unfamiliar environments within broader (or multidisciplinary) contexts related to neuroscience.

-That students are able to integrate knowledge and face the complexity of formulating judgments from information that, being incomplete or limited, includes reflections on the social and ethical responsibilities linked to the application of their knowledge and judgments.
+Be able to integrate knowledge and face the complexity of formulating judgments based on information that, being incomplete or limited, includes reflections on the social and ethical responsibilities linked to the application of their knowledge and judgments.

-That students have the learning skills that allow them to continue studying in a way that will be largely self-directed or autonomous.CurriculumThe subjects are grouped into training profiles or itineraries that give rise to the following specializations:Techniques in Research and Diagnosis in Vision Sciences
+They possess the learning skills that allow them to continue studying in a way that will be largely self-directed or autonomous.CurriculumSpecialties or itineraries:

 Credit transfer and recognition: